AndrewGibbs/PathFinder/README.md

 ## Setup

-After downloading from GitHub, open Matlab and navigate to the PathFinder folder.
+After downloading the source code from GitHub, open Matlab and navigate to the PathFinder folder.
 Then run ```addPaths.m``` to add all necessary paths to the Matlab search path.

 To test the code works, try running
 ```matlab